 Too many sports references?
 What can I say, the NBA playoffs are off to a great start.

-we've you've accepted that the [dating] game has changed, according to a 2014 Pew research study, 56% African Americans and 53% of Whites own a smartphone.
-So you would think that finding black on black love via mobile apps like Tinder shouldn't be too much of big deal since the probability that an equal number of African Americans using mobile apps is just about split among the races.
+Now that we’ve you’ve accepted that the [dating] game has changed, according to a 2014 Pew research study, 56% African Americans and 53% of Whites own a smartphone.
+So you would think that finding black on black love via mobile apps like Tinder shouldn’t be too much of big deal since the probability that an equal number of African Americans using mobile apps is just about split among the races.

 According to many Black folks using technology to find a potential mate, that’s not the case, and they find themselves digging through tons of profiles just to discover just a few potentials.